 If the 'annual change' for an estimate has increased or decreased by more than the 'sampling variability of the change', this change is statistically significant.
-If none of the reported changes over the year or the quarter were statistically significant, then the recorded changes did not exceed the variability expected from a sample survey of this size and are not likely to reflect real change.
+If none of the reported changes over the year or the quarter were statistically significant, then the recorded changes did not exceed the variability expected from a sample survey of this size.
 Please note that the terms 'statistically significantly' and 'significantly' are used interchangeably throughout the report but always refer to the statistical significance of changes.